jknapp25/exogenesis/story.md

 Hello!
 He said longingly.
 HELLO...

 It gave no response, and appeared to fall back asleep.
-Again, it was a sign to him to take action and he pressed forward at a greater pace.
+Again, it was a sign to him to take action and he pressed forward at a greater pace. test